RobertoPrevato/R.js/README.md

   });
 }, 5e3);
 ```
-- Functions to be called satisfying dependencies
+- Functions to be called after some dependencies are ready
 ```javascript
 +function () {
   var k;